apigee/apijam/Labs/Core/Lab 1 API Design - Create a Reverse Proxy with OpenAPI specification/README.md

 7. Verify the values and click **Next**.

-8. You can select, de-select list of API Proxy Resources that are pre-filled from the OpenAPI Spec.
+8. You can select and de-select list of API Proxy Resources that are pre-filled from the OpenAPI Spec.
 For example, you might decide that you don't want to expose the delete operation via the API.
 In this case, we will expose all the operations, so make sure all 5 are selected and click on **Next**.

 ![image alt text](./media/image_11.png)